 Approved: March 27, 2008

-This rule outlines the procedures and responsibilities for Texas A&M Transportation Institute to conduct criminal background checks of current employees and applicants for employment so as to implement System Regulation 33.99.14, Criminal History Record Information – Employees and Applicants.
+This rule outlines the procedures and responsibilities for Texas A&M Transportation Institute to conduct criminal background checks of current employees and candidates for employment so as to implement System Regulation 33.99.14, Criminal History Record Information – Employees and Candidates for Employment.

 Reason for Rule

-This rule is required by System Regulation 33.99.14, Criminal History Record Information – Employees and Applicants.
+This rule is required by System Regulation 33.99.14, Criminal History Record Information – Employees and Candidates for Employment.

 Procedures and Responsibilities